fmills89/fmills89/README.md

-### Hi there, I'm Forrest. 👋  I'm a full-stack developer in training!
+### Hi there, I'm Forrest. 👋  I'm a full-stack developer that recently gradudated from University of Texas at San Antonio's bootcamp!

+My goal is to create mobile-friendly, reliable, and capable applications.

-- 🔭 I’m currently working on becoming an effective full-stack dev!
+- 🔭 I’m currently working honing my skills!
 - 🧠 I’m currently learning the MERN Stack!
 - 💬 Ask me about anything.
 - 📫 How to reach me: